fort monroe u.s. army corps of engineers

 Project Info Continued ….

-Overall HVAC recommendations were for replacement of the existing split system heat pumps serving the tenant area including the use of two high efficiency rooftop heat pumps.
+Overall HVAC recommendations were replacing existing split system heat pumps serving the tenant area including the use of two high efficiency rooftop heat pumps.
 These two units were properly sized and selected allowing for zoning of interior and exterior spaces.
-A small amount of conditioned air from the unit serving the exterior zone serves the toilet area.
+A small amount of conditioned air from unit serving exterior zone serves the toilet area.

 Toilet areas, originally constructed in the unoccupied area were taken out of service and the plumbing fixtures removed.
 The toilets serving both sides of the building are those now located at the north end of the Tenant area.
 The water heater was installed in early 2003, appeared to be in good condition, and it was recommended that it remain in service.